bolikcraft/vantah/README.md

 ## Download

-Ready-made builds for Linux x86-64 are published on the [releases page](https://github.com/bolikcraft/vantah/releases/latest).
+Ready-made builds for Linux x86-64 and arm64 are published on the [releases page](https://github.com/bolikcraft/vantah/releases/latest).
 No .NET runtime is required — everything is bundled inside.